search icon

 Crowdfunder participates in a new kind of crowdfunding called equity crowdfunding.
 Equity crowdfunding blurs the lines between microloans and crowdfunding, but there are still differences.

-Equity crowdfunding allows any number of investors to fund your business needs.
-As laws change, this model is evolving into both debt-based financing (like a microloan) or equity-based, where the investors take a stake in your company.
+Equity crowdfunding allows any number of investors to fund specific business needs.
+As laws change, this model is evolving into both debt-based financing (like a microloan) or equity-based, where the investors take a stake in the company.
 Crowdfunder calls this “crowdfunding 2.0.”

 Microloans may use technology to add a modern twist, but all loans have the same basic rules.
-You have to demonstrate a track record of responsible financial behavior in your business and professional life.
-If you have other loans, pay them on time.
-Take steps to elevate your personal credit score, and provide plenty of evidence that your business is growing.
-Finally, explore the various options to find the one that best fits your needs.
+A borrower has to demonstrate a track record of responsible financial behavior in their business and professional life.

 RELATED: Need a bigger loan?
 Read about SBA 7a loans.

-Once you have the funding you need, take further steps toward business profits by making sure your customers are paying you.
-Our ZenBusiness Money app makes it fast and simple for small business owners to get paid.
-You can use it to easily send custom invoices, accept credit card and bank transfer payments, and manage your clients from an easy-to-use dashboard.
+Once a business owner has the funding they need, they can still take further steps toward business profits by making sure customers are paying them on time.
+The ZenBusiness Money Pro app makes it fast and simple for small business owners to get paid.
+They can use the platform to easily send custom invoices, accept credit card and bank transfer payments, and manage their clients from an easy-to-use dashboard.

 Related Articles